oss-slu/python_tbe/python/README.md

 Step 3: Run the Code
 In the terminal, change the current directory to the location of the read_directory.py file: cd tbe/python/src/functions

+Update the paths in read_directory.py for the sample_data

 Run the code using Python:
 python read_directory.py